 Tutors are high school musicians playing in the DHS Orchestral Program; the DHS Music Director approves all tutors.
 Tutors will receive payment from the DHS-Holmes Orchestras Boosters.
 Parents of the elementary and junior high school students can make donations to the DHS String Tutors Program online.
 Further information can be found in the Tutor Contract.

 High School orchestra musicians interested in tutoring an elementary/middle school student need to take the following steps:

 - Notify Mr. Moreno of interest via email (email@example.com)

 - After receiving approval from Mr. Moreno, download (from the links below), print, and complete the following forms:

 - Submit these documents to the DHS Tutoring Program Coordinator at firstname.lastname@example.org.

 After being matched with a student, the DHS Tutor is provided with the student’s contact information and will be responsible to contact the student’s parent or guardian to determine a convenient date, time, and location for lessons.
 An adult must be present at each lesson.
-The DHS Tutor is responsible for completing and submitting the “Lessons Agreement” to be signed by the family and the tutor after the first lesson.
-Tutors keep track of lessons on the “Lessons Record” form, and submit it via email at the conclusion of each month to firstname.lastname@example.org.
+Tutors keep track of lessons on the “Lessons Record” form, and submit it via email at the conclusion of each month to email@example.com.

 DHS String Tutors Program–Documents for Tutors